 Set Your Budget

 Similar to any project or home renovations, the first place you want to start is planning a budget.
-By doing so, this will help to determine how much you spend and what you really and truly need.
+By doing so, will help to determine how much you spend and what you really and truly need.
 However, keep in mind that an outdoor kitchen is possible even on a smaller budget; it’s all about setting priorities when it comes to your wish list.

 Give the Design Thought